Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - Assists lactose digestion

-- Fermented foods may help restore gut balance after antibiotics, but teens should consult a healthcare provider.
+- Fermented foods may help to restore gut balance after antibiotics, but teens should consult a healthcare provider.

 - Gives the growing bones protein and calcium.